The Weighted $L^p$ Minkowski Problem: The case of positive p

 For each $K_\ell$, there exists a $\theta_\ell\in\sn$ such that $\rho_{K_\ell}(\theta_{\ell})$ is maximal.
 Furthermore, from \eqref{support function inequality2}, one has $h_{K_\ell}(u)\geq \rho_{K_\ell}(\theta_\ell)g(\langle \theta_\ell, u\rangle)$.
 Notice then that, from the above estimate and Proposition~\ref{p:not_con},

 Sending $\ell \to \infty$, the above becomes $\lim_{\ell\to\infty}\Omega_\nu(K_\ell) = -\infty$, contradicting $K_\ell$ being a maximising sequence.
-Therefore, the convex sets $K_\ell$ are uniformly bounded, and so, by Blaschke selection, they, by passing to a subsequence if need be, converge to a compact, convex set $K$ containing the origin (which is symmetric if $\nu$ is even).
-For Theorem~\ref{t:no_sym}, the the claim follows from Proposition~\ref{p:origin_int}.
-Similarly, for Theorem~\ref{t:first_sym}, the non-degeneracy follows from Proposition~\ref{prop:non_degen}. \end{proof}
+Therefore, the convex sets $K_\ell$ are uniformly bounded, and so, by Blaschke selection, then, by passing to a subsequence if need be, converge to a compact, convex set $K$ containing the origin (which is symmetric if $\nu$ is even).
+For the $p>0$ case of Theorem~\ref{t:first_finite}, the claim follows from Proposition~\ref{p:origin_int}.
+Similarly, for the $p>0$ case of Theorem~\ref{t:first_sym}, the non-degeneracy follows from Proposition~\ref{prop:non_degen}. \end{proof}

+We are able to remove the constant in the even weighted $L^p$ Minkowski problems when $p>n$, which generalizes the result by Wang \cite{HW24} for the Gaussian measure, by using the Property~\textbf{(D)}$_p$.

+\begin{theorem} Fix $p>n$.
+Let $\mu$ be an even Borel measure on $\R^n$ with locally integrable density $\phi$ satisfying Property~\textbf{(D)}$_p$ such that $\lim_{|x|\to 0}\phi(x)\in (0,\infty]$.
+Suppose $\nu$ is an even, finite Borel measure on the sphere.
+If $\nu$ is not concentrated on any great hemisphere, then there exists an origin symmetric convex body $K$ such that